Bilbottom/sql-learning-materials/docs/from-excel-to-sql/main-concepts/top-and-distinct.md

 > [!ERROR]
 >
-> This is a contrived example to show the additional modifiers.
+> This is a contrived example (using a larger table) to show the additional modifiers.
 >
 > ```sql
 > SELECT TOP (10 * RAND()) PERCENT WITH TIES